SME IPO Consultant

 UPI handle starts with @ and is different for every UPI mobile application.
 For example if the UPI payment is used making the Paytm app, the UPI handle for the said app is @paytm.
 Refer to the list of mobile applications for making UPI payment with the details of their UPI handle.

-2. DP ID:
+2. DP ID

 DP ID stands for " Depository Participant Identification".
 A Depository Participant, such as a bank, financial institution or brokerage firm, is assigned a DP ID number by NSDL and CDSL.
 DP ID varies depending on the depository institution where you have your account.
 The investor's demat account number is composed of the customer number ID and the Depository participant number DP ID.